arshansani/Planetary-Systems-Final-Project/README.md

 planetarysystems-flask-ingress   nginx   planetarysystems.coe332.tacc.cloud   129.114.36.240,129.114.36.49,129.114.36.83,129.114.38.92   80      23m
 ```

-Now the web application should be running with a public API point at `planetarysystems.coe332.tacc.cloud`
+Now the web application should be running with a public API point at:

+`planetarysystems.coe332.tacc.cloud`

 ## Building the Docker Image and Launching Containerized App and Redis using Docker Compose